 During his tenure as a prosecutor, Michael was responsible for some of the nation’s highest profile white collar prosecutions.
 Among Michael's prominent trial victories was the conviction of Martha Stewart and her broker, Peter Bacanovic.
 He was also responsible for the insider trading prosecution of Samuel Waksal, the former chief executive officer of ImClone Systems.

-Michael is the Chair of the New York City Bar White Collar Committee, and serves on the board of directors of the New York City Bar Fund.
+Michael served as the Chair of the New York City Bar White Collar Committee, and served on the board of directors of the New York City Bar Fund.

 Michael’s publications include: